 Garcinia is generally considered safe, but some people have experienced nausea, digestive problems, stomach cramps, and headaches while taking it.
 There is also some evidence that it may cause liver toxicity.
 Please see our more extensive article on the possible side effects of garcinia cambogia.

-There are many brands of Garcinia Cambogia available, and you can find many reviews online, such as this one or this one on Amazon.com.
+There are many brands of Garcinia Cambogia available, and you can find many reviews online.
 If you factor in that almost every product on Amazon now has a certain percentage of fake positive reviews, the percentage of good to bad reviews on there isn’t impressive.
 Notice that there are as many 1 to 3 star ratings as there are 4 and 5 star ratings.

 You may be interested in our article on how to select the right brand of garcinia cambogia extract.